Chapter 6 : Live and Let Die

 But if this ever-changing world in which we live in, makes you give in and cry

 Live and Let Die – Paul McCartney

 Araminta knocked on Gideon’s door, shifting her weight from one leg to the other.
 She looked down at her clothes nervously.
 She didn’t have much Muggle clothing, but found robes uncomfortable and didn’t want to wear them if nobody else was.
-Luckily, she’d managed to find a pair of jeans and a top, and for once she was glad that she was used to robes, as on a hot day, like the one forecast, they were incredibly uncomfortable, so she would most definitely be comfortable even in jeans.
+Luckily, she’d managed to find a pair of jeans and a top, and for once she was glad that she was used to robes; on a hot day like the one forecast, robes were incredibly uncomfortable, so she would most definitely be comfortable even in jeans.

 “Who is it?”
 Gideon asked from the other side of the door.

 “Merlin,” she replied sarcastically.